HortonworksUniversity/Security_Labs/HDP-3.0.1-AD-onprem.md

   ![Image](https://raw.githubusercontent.com/HortonworksUniversity/Security_Labs/master/screenshots/Ranger-HIVE-create-policy.png)

 - Notice that as you typed the name of the DB and table, Ranger was able to look these up and autocomplete them
-  -  This was done using the rangeradmin principal we provided during Ranger install

 - Also, notice that permissions are only configurable for allowing access, and you are not able to explicitly deny a user/group access to a resource unless you have enabled Deny Conditions during your Ranger install (step 8).